google/WebFundamentals/src/content/en/updates/2017/07/devtools-release-notes.md

 ## Simulate low-end and mid-tier mobile devices in Device Mode {: #throttling }

-The Device Mode **Throttling** menu is now exposed by default, and it now lets you simulate a low-end or mid-tier mobile device with a couple clicks.
+The Device Mode **Throttling** menu is now exposed by default, and it now lets you simulate a low-end or mid-tier mobile device with a couple of clicks.

 <figure>
   <img src="/web/updates/images/2017/07/throttling-menu.png"